flutter/website/assets-and-images.md

     assets:
       - assets/my_icon.png
       - assets/background.png
-    material-design-icons:
-      - name: action/home
-      - name: content/add

-Both of these sections - the `assets` section and the `material-design-icons` section - specify files that should be included with the application.
+The `assets` section specify files that should be included with the application.
 Flutter places them in a special archive called the _asset bundle_, which applications can read from at runtime.